The New Jewish Culture Fellowship

 Danielle Durchslag is an artist and filmmaker based in Brooklyn, NY.
 She has exhibited throughout the United States, including solo exhibitions at Denny Gallery and Yale University.
 Her work has shown at venues including The Jewish Museum, the Toronto Shorts International Film Festival, the Invisible Dog Art Center, The Queens Museum, Winkleman Gallery, The Bronx Museum, Foley Gallery, The Ackland Art Museum, Davidson Gallery, and the Wassaic Project.
 Danielle’s work has been discussed in Photograph Magazine, Clarion Content, The Huffington Post, Hyperallergic, and The New York Observer, among others.
 Most recently, her short film, Eleanor of Illinois, received a grant from the inaugural cycle of the NYFA Made In NY Women's Film, TV, and Theatre fund.
 Danielle studied at Wellesley, The Museum School of Fine Arts Boston, and New York University.

-Nat Sufrin is a poet whose work has appeared in the current issue of Fence (#35), and in TriQuarterly, the Antioch Review, and Best American Experimental Writing (Wesleyan University Press).
+Nat Sufrin’s poems have appeared in Fence, TriQuarterly, the Antioch Review, and Best American Experimental Writing (Wesleyan University Press).
 He received a Research and Travel Grant from Asylum Arts to travel to Poland, and attended the inaugural Asylum: International Jewish Artist Retreat.
-Swarthmore College and the Summer Literary Seminars in Montreal have also awarded him fellowship support.
-As an undergraduate at Swarthmore he studied English literature and creative writing, and is currently a PhD student in clinical psychology at The City University of New York.
+He studied English literature at Swarthmore College and is currently a PhD student in clinical psychology at The City University of New York.